 728 x 90

-Supreme Court Declines to Hear Plea on Cassia Sold as Cinnamon in Kerala
+Supreme Court Declines to Hear Plea on Toxic Cassia in Kerala

-Supreme Court Declines to Hear Plea on Cassia Sold as Cinnamon in Kerala
+Supreme Court Declines to Hear Plea on Toxic Cassia in Kerala

-The Kerala High Court had instructed the state’s food safety commissioner to act on the petitioner’s representations.
-The authority informed the court that it had already asked food safety commissioners across states and Union Territories, as well as the Food Safety and Standards Authority of India (FSSAI), to conduct market surveillance.
-The High Court also emphasised the need for awareness campaigns.
-It directed state authorities to follow FSSAI’s instructions strictly, conduct surveillance drives, and caution food business operators and consumers against cassia being sold as cinnamon.
+Earlier, the Kerala High Court had instructed the state’s Food Safety Commissioner to act on the petitioner’s concerns.
+Authorities informed the court that they had asked food safety commissioners across states and Union Territories, as well as the Food Safety and Standards Authority of India (FSSAI), to conduct market surveillance.
+The High Court also highlighted the importance of consumer awareness campaigns.
+It directed state authorities to strictly follow FSSAI guidelines, carry out regular inspections, and caution both food business operators and consumers about the potential sale of cassia as cinnamon.

 Source: Hindustan Times